tinuzz/wp-plugin-trackserver/readme.txt

 * When a (live) track that is currently shown on the map is no longer present in the server response, show a nice popup, suggesting a page reload.
 * Limit the TrackMe 'gettriplist' command to the 25 latest tracks, serve them in reverse order.
 * Increase WP-admin 'View track' modal window size to 1024x768.
+* Updated Polyline encoder from Eric McConville to v1.3.
+* Updated Leaflet to version 1.3.1.
+* Updated Leaflet-fullscreen to version 1.0.2.

 Fixed:
 * In JavaScript, store track information from the server more reliably.
 * Improve HTTP responses around authentication failure.
-* Recalculate the total track distance after merging multiple tracks
+* Recalculate the total track distance after merging multiple tracks.
+* Easier access to Leaflet map object from 3rd party JavaScript (issue #9).
+* Handle localized decimal numbers from SendLocation (issue #12).
+* Some minor JavaScript and PHP issues.
+* Many many many PHP coding style fixes.

 = v3.0.1 =
 Release date: 28 February 2017